MoronNick/DMF-Field-Day/Lab1/Lab1.md

-# DANZ Monitoring Fabric Lab
+# DANZ Monitoring Fabric(DMF) Lab
 ---
 # Introduction
 ## Introduction
-This Lab will assist you in the configuration and setup of a DMF Fabric, Policies and Service Node functionality.
+This Lab will assist you in the configuration and setup of a DMF Fabric, Policies, and Service Node functionality.

 ## Access the Lab